Learn It To Earn It

 Academic integrity standards and practices may differ between education institutions, and it is important for new students to recognize and understand the academic integrity standards and practices at St. Clair College.
 Violations of the College's academic integrity standards can result in serious consequences for students.

 Academic integrity training is provided to all new students as they embark on their program of study.
-The requirement that students complete the academic integrity tutorial helps ensure that students have a common understanding of what it means to have academic integrity at St. Clair College and provides students with strategies to avoid violations of our academic integrity standards.
+The requirement that students complete the academic integrity module helps ensure that students have a common understanding of what it means to have academic integrity at St. Clair College and provides students with strategies to avoid violations of our academic integrity standards.

 Providing Students with Resources and Support